derkork/godot-statecharts/docs/_docs/usage/06_tips_and_tricks.md

 ## Keep state and logic separate

 State charts work best when you keep the state and the logic separate.
 This means that the state charts should contain all the rules for changing states while your code should only contain the logic that is executed when being in a state or when entering or leaving a state.
 You should not track the current state in your code, that is the responsibility of the state chart.
-The `StateChart` class deliberately does not expose the current state of the state chart for this reason.
+Also, be aware that there can be multiple active states at the same time, so there is no single "current state" that you can track in your code.

 Instead, use the provided state events to trigger logic in your code.
 Many times you don't even need to write any code.
 For example if you have a bomb that explodes and you want to play a sound when it enters the _Exploding_ state, you can simply link up the `state_entered` signal of the _Exploding_ state to the `play` function of your audio player.